cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/team-news.md

 # Sharing stories from delivery

 Our goal is to tell compelling stories about the partnership and product.
-This helps show interested stakholders how the team is learning from people and testing ideas and helps show other public servants what's possible.
+This helps show interested stakeholders how the team is learning from people and testing ideas and helps show other public servants what's possible.
 Here are the insights and resources we've shared so far.

 # Blog posts
   >  * [Understanding the human needs of people impacted by cybercrime](https://digital.canada.ca/2019/05/06/understanding-the-human-needs-of-people-impacted-by-cybercrime/)